meilame-tayebjee/LLDM/README.md

 pip install -r requirements.txt
 ```

-All the notebooks in the folder \textt{notebooks} experiments-xxx.ipynb are then directly runnable and replicate the figures/tables of the paper.
+All the notebooks in the folder `notebooks` experiments-xxx.ipynb are then directly runnable and replicate the figures/tables of the paper.
 If anything wrong, please feel free to reach out.